Treatment for hypothyroidism

 - Since a high initial dose may place a burden on the heart, patients who have heart disease, severe hypothyroidism, or are elderly should start treatment with a low dosage and increase the amount of medication gradually.

-- Whereas patients with transient hypothyroidism may be able to gradually reduce their dosage, those with permanent hypothyroidism must to continue to take an appropriate dosage indefinitely.
+- Whereas patients with transient hypothyroidism may be able to gradually reduce their dosage, those with permanent hypothyroidism must continue to take an appropriate dosage indefinitely.

 - If hypothyroidism is left untreated, decreased metabolism will lead to high blood cholesterol levels which may accelerate arteriosclerosis.
 Also, because an excessive oral dose may place a burden on the heart and bones, it is important to have regular examinations and take an appropriate dosage of thyroid hormone replacement medication.